temporalio/temporal/docs/non-deterministic-error.md

 * Activity started by worker.
 Normally ActivityStartedEvent can be put at any place in history except for the between of DecisionStarted and DecisionClose.

 * But Activity with RetryPolicy is a special case.
-Cadence will only write down Started event when Activity is finally closed.
+Temporal will only write down Started event when Activity is finally closed.

 * Activity completed/failed by worker, or timeouted by server -- they all consider activity closed, and it will trigger a decision task if no decision task on going.